principelab/multipec-core/README.md

 # MultiPEC

-**MultiPEC** is a tool for automatic detection of data models from neural activity data, guided purely by the structure of the data, rather than by researcher-imposed assumptions.
+**MultiPEC** is a tool for automatic detection of data models from neural activity data, guided purely by the structure of the data.
 <br>
 <br>
-MultiPEC leverages prediction error connectivity (PEC) as a network marker, which relates to the complexity of information contained in the network and its consistency across repetitions ​(Principe et al. 2019 doi: 10.1016/j.neuroimage.2018.11.052)​.
+MultiPEC leverages **prediction error connectivity (PEC)** as a network marker, which relates to the complexity of information contained in the network and its consistency across repetitions ​(Principe et al. 2019 doi: 10.1016/j.neuroimage.2018.11.052)​.
 <br>
 <br>
 <p align="center">